 Regular medical education rounds are held at all the sites; please check with the site Academic Affairs Office for dates and topics.
-Queen's University offers Clinical Teaching Seminars via video-conferencing, and all trainees are welcome to attend their topic of interest.
-A schedule is included in this orientation package.
+Queen's University offers Clinical Teaching Seminars via video-conferencing; students are expected to connect to the seminars using their own device.
+Further instructions are available on the Medical Trainee website on The Wave.

-LH covers a wide range of services and programs in the Durham Region.
+LH offers a wide range of services and programs in the Durham Region.
 If you are interested in completing another elective in selected areas of practice, contact:

-Gail Patterson

-Medical Trainee Liaison
+Heidi McHattie Medical Trainee Liaison Academic Affairs Telephone: 905.576.8711 ext.
+34203 hmchattie@lh.ca

-Academic Affairs

-Telephone: 905.576.8711 ext 4203

-gpatterson@lakeridgehealth.on.ca